How To Make Stuffed Animals Soft Again

 4. Use A Towel & Rub It Dry

-If the stuffed animal is still damp, rubbing a towel through it is highly effective.
-Use a soft comb alongside the towel method until you see the plushie returning to its original shape.
-You can also use a hair dryer and your fingers to fluff up the fur.
+Once your stuffed animal is nearly dry, use a soft comb alongside the towel method until you see the plushie returning to its original shape.
+You can also use a hair dryer and your fingers to fluff the fur.

 Shop The Plush Toys Collection Now